-The heraldic term used when a charge emerges out of the base of a field or a chief, from an ordinary
+The alternative heraldic terms used when a charge emerges out of the base of a field or a chief, from an ordinary

-or from the upper edge of a fess, or from a coronet. – issant – but see note below and ‘naissant’ (also
+or from the upper edge of a fess, or from a coronet. – issant – but see note below and ‘naissant 1)’ (also

 ‘coronet 1)’ and